Weekly Insights. ZERO spam

 What Is The Difference Between FCA And FOB?

-The difference between FCA (Free Carrier) and FOB (Free On Board) Incoterms® lies in the point at which the responsibility and risk transfer from the seller to the buyer.
+The primary difference between FCA (Free Carrier) and FOB (Free On Board) lies in the point at which responsibility and risk transfer from the seller to the buyer.
+Read more about the difference between FCA and FOB here.

 FCA (Free Carrier):

-• The seller fulfills their obligation when they deliver the goods, cleared for export, to the buyer or carrier at the named place.
-This place could be the seller’s premises or another location (e.g. a warehouse or terminal).
+• The seller fulfills their obligation when the goods are delivered to the buyer or their carrier at the named place.
+This location could be the seller’s premises, a terminal, or another specified point.

 FOB (Free On Board):

-• FOB is only suitable for sea or inland waterway transport.
+• FOB applies exclusively to sea or inland waterway transport.

 Does FCA Include Customs Clearance?

-In a FCA (Free Carrier) agreement the seller is responsible for the export customs clearance, whereas the buyer is responsible for the import customs clearance process:
+In a FCA agreement, the seller is responsible for the export customs clearance in the country of export, whereas the buyer is responsible for the import customs clearance process in the country of import.

 This is general information for guidance purposes only.
 IncoSolutions Pty Ltd is not responsible for these contents nor do the contents listed above contain all details.
 For a full and complete description refer to the full version of Incoterms®2020 by the International Chamber of Commerce at the ICC website.